How to Fix Samsung Tablet Keeps Rebooting?

 Here’s how to factory reset to fix the Samsung Galaxy tablet keeps restarting issue:

 - Step 2: Press “Volume Up + Home + Power” keys together.
 When the device vibrates, let go of the Power key and continue holding others.

 - Step 3: When you see the Android Recovery screen, release other keys as well.

 Step 4: Use the Volume Down button to highlight the “Wipe data/ factory reset” option and use the Power key to choose it.

 Step 5: Again, use the Volume Down button to highlight “Delete all user data” and use the Power key to select it.
 Finally, use the Power key to choose “Reboot system now”.

 Wrap It Up

-We have covered all possible solutions you can try to fix the Samsung Galaxy tab a keeps restarting issue.
+We have covered all possible solutions you can try to fix the Samsung Galaxy tab a reboot loop issue.
 If you are not able to resolve the issue even after trying all common workarounds, no worries!!
 Use UltFone Android System Repair and get the reboot loop issue fixed in no time.